pdfcpu/pdfcpu/info.md

 # Info

-Print information about a PDF file.
+Print information about a PDF file and its attachments.

 ## Usage